 47. Celebrate your wins

-Just because you’re working hard to save money, doesn’t mean you can’t have fun or reward yourself.
+Just because you’re working hard to save money on a tight budget, doesn’t mean you can’t have fun or reward yourself.
 Each time you hit a savings goal, such as building your emergency fund or paying off debt, celebrate your success!